ClementHoedenaeken/Hardware-Software-Platform-project-TMP100/Explanations.md

 <img width="400" alt="image" src="https://user-images.githubusercontent.com/81489863/117325002-9ef03c80-ae90-11eb-94b8-64418adf2483.png">

 ## Temperature sensor
+We used the TMP-100 temperature sensor.
+It has an I²C interface.
+It is able to measure temperatures ranging from -55°C to +125°C with an accuracy of 3°C. It even has an accuracy of 2°C within the range [-25°C ; +85°C].

 Our sensor contains many registers.
 Among them, we will only focus on the configuration register and on the temperature register.
 The address of the registers are given in the datasheet and on the following image.

 ![Name of the registers](https://user-images.githubusercontent.com/81489863/117309529-c809d080-ae82-11eb-95a3-3eadd410cb91.png)

 The configuration register (01) will store the parameters of the sensor.
 We write in this register to configure our sensor (see Configuration part).

 The temperature register (00) is only reachable in read mode.
 We will read the value of the temperature in this register.
 The complexity of this project is the reading which can be done on 9,10,11 or 12 bits.
 Then, we need at least two bytes to store the temperature.
+However, we could only focus on the first byte which contains the integer part of the temperature and not consider the second byte which is used to store the decimal part.
+That means that, in 12 bits reading, we reach a resolution of 0.0625°C (4 bits used to store the decimal part).